E-CAM/E-CAM-Library/Classical-MD-Modules/modules/OpenPathSampling/ops_plumed_wrapper/readme.rst

 installed from: https://github.com/plumed/plumed2; and to source the file ``/path/to/plumed2/sourceme.sh``

-For more details on PLUMED, see: http://plumed.github.io/doc-master/user-doc/html/_installation.html
+For more details on PLUMED installation, see: http://plumed.github.io/doc-master/user-doc/html/_installation.html

 ..
 CLOSING MATERIAL -------------------------------------------------------